-Net sales to the manufactured housing market increased 25% in the first quarter of 2005 compared to the same period of 2004.
-This increase resulted primarily from an increase in selling prices due to the higher Lumber Market and a change in sales mix toward more complex trusses that require more engineering costs, and an estimated 12% increase in units shipped.
-A 13% increase in industry production for HUD code homes contributed to our increase in unit sales.
+Net sales to the manufactured housing market increased 15% in the first six months of 2005 compared to the same period of 2004.
+This increase resulted primarily from an increase in selling prices due to the higher Lumber Market and a change in sales mix toward more complex trusses that require more engineering costs in the first quarter of 2005, and an estimated 11% increase in units shipped for the reasons mentioned in the paragraph above.
+Industry production for HUD code homes increased 4% in the first six months of 2005.